Healthy Homes Assessment Hastings

 Draught Stopping Hastings

-If you can feel external air entering or a clear draught from a crack or a gap or crack, then it is probably a gap or crack that needs sealing in the way you can.
+If you can feel external air entering or an unobstructed draught coming from a hole or gap that is, it’s probably a gap or crack that requirements sealing in any way.
 Large cracks and gaps should be fixed permanently.
-The gaps that exceed 3mm that allow air to enter or exit of the home need to be sealed.
-For example, if an open fireplace isn’t used it can cause draughts and should be sealed off.
-Landlords and property managers are responsible for ensuring that these draughts are stopped as much as imaginable.
+Gaps greater than 3mm that let air in or out within your home need to be sealed.
+For example, if an open fireplace isn’t being used, it may cause draughts and must be sealed from.
+Landlords and property managers are responsible for making sure that these draughts are stopped as much as imaginable.

-You don’t need to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for movement within the building when the house is heated and cools so that they can still be shut and opened, rather than being stuck.
-We will examine all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps in the building.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the structure when the household is heated and cools so that they can still be closed and opened instead of than sticking.
+We will test all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections